SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

     }
     >>> Welcome!

 The parentheses make it clear that the first two values are being considered as part of a separate possible state in the overall logic.
 The output of the compound expression doesn't change, but the overall intention is clearer to the reader.
-Readability is always to be preferred over brevity, and parentheses should be used if they help to make your intentions clear.
+Readability is always preferred over brevity;
+use parentheses where they help to make your intentions clear.

 Range Operator
 --------------